 The way a facelift is performed varies depending on the surgeon, the patient’s facial structure, and the extent of correction desired.
 The three most common incision techniques are:

 The “full” facelift for rejuvenating the face, jowls and neck, including fat sculpting, lifting and repositioning of muscle and deeper tissues, and skin trimming and redraping.
 The incision begins at the temples and travels down to the front of the ear, around the earlobe, and behind the ear to the lower scalp at the hairline.
 Sometimes, another incision is made under the chin.

 For limited rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases.
 Short incisions are made at the temples and around the ear, and possibly in the lower eyelids and/or under the upper lip as well.

 A neck lift concentrates on jowls, loose skin on the neck, and fat under the chin.
 The incision is made around the ear lobe and behind the ear to the lower scalp.

 In all three methods, incisions are closed with stitches or tissue glue.
 Scars are hidden in the hairline and natural contours of the face.

-After your rhytidectomy, your doctor will wrap the incisions in bandages and may place drainage tubes in the area.
+After your rhytidectomy, Dr. Edwin Austin will wrap the incisions in bandages and may place drainage tubes in the area.
 The tubes will be taken out the next day, when your hair will be carefully washed.
 If surgical clips are used to hold the incisions closed, they will be removed one week after the facelift along with your stitches.

 At first, you may experience swelling, numbness, bruising, and a feeling of tightness or tension in the face and neck.
 Your face may look uneven or distorted, and your facial muscles may feel stiff.
 Most of these usually resolve within 3-6 weeks, and sensation typically returns to normal within a few months.
 Scars become less red, raised, lumpy or itchy in time.